 Bed Mobility Training

 Patients may be having difficulty moving around in bed after a stroke, and a PT may work on bed mobility in the home.
-This may include various movements such as rolling, scooting, or sitting up.
+This may include various movements such as rolling, scooting, or sitting up, and is an essential component to recover from a stroke with in-home therapy.

 Exercises should be a large component of PT home health care after a stroke.
 Exercises can help patients improve their range of motion, strength, coordination, and balance.
 A PT may help patients perform exercises during home-care sessions or instruct them to complete specific exercises daily.